 The ileal pouch procedure removes your diseased colon and rectum and reshapes the intestine to form an internal reservoir for collecting waste.
 The ileal pouch is an alternative to an external bag for collecting waste (an ileostomy).
 One of the benefits of this procedure is that it allows you to maintain complete and normal control of your bowels and pass stool through your anus.

 How will an ileal pouch affect my life?

 Our colorectal surgeons are leaders in this technique and have performed many ileal pouch surgeries with minimally invasive techniques.
-While you may need a temporary ileostomy bag when the colon is first removed, this ileostomy is then reversed a few months later.
+While you may need a temporary ileostomy bag when the colon is first removed, we reverse this ileostomy a few months later.
 Many of our patients do not need a temporary ileostomy at all.
-You will be able to return to normal activity and maintain excellent control of you bowel functions.
+You will be able to return to normal activity and maintain excellent control of your bowel functions.

 One potential complication of ileal pouch surgery is pouchitis — an inflammation of the pouch lining that can cause pain and bleeding.
 Our surgeons and gastrointestinal doctors are expert at pouchitis diagnosis and treatment as well.